awellisz/awellisz.github.io/resume.md

 ----------

 **UChicago Physics Department**

-Research Assistant

-November 2021 - Present
+: Research Assistant; November 2021 - Present

 * Assist Dr. Henry Frisch of the Particle Physics department in filing a patent for a novel large-area photocathode detector for measuring time-of-arrival of relativistic particles